 A brief overview of our on-site itinerary (15 days by motorbike) on the map below :

-Each road will spot on a satellite map on which we will display our GPS routes, the main sites of interest (lake, glacier, hot springs…), viewpoints, camping sites, and key points (e.g. gas station, water point).
-These maps will be provided with a text as a complement of the map data (field data, surrounding landscapes or villages encountered).
-The book will also contain informative texts on the peculiarities/traditions of each region, fauna and flora as well as a part of all the necessary equipment to head off in safety and autonomy (camping equipment, basic mechanics…).
+Each road spots on a satellite map on which we will display our GPS routes, the main sites of interest (lake, glacier, hot springs…), viewpoints, camping sites, and key points (e.g. gas station, water point).
+These maps are provided with a text as a complement of the map data (field data, surrounding landscapes or villages encountered).
+The book contains informative texts on the peculiarities/traditions of each region, fauna and flora as well as a part of all the necessary equipment to head off in safety and autonomy (camping equipment, basic mechanics…).

-You will have the opportunity to go through varied landscapes (valleys, rivers, lakes, mountains, steppes, deserts…).
+You have the opportunity to go through varied landscapes (valleys, rivers, lakes, mountains, steppes, deserts…).
 This type of road trip is close to nature and people!

 Practical information before heading off to Ladakh